-Hottest early May Bank Holiday Monday expected
+Hottest early May Bank Holiday expected

 It will be slightly cooler in south-west England, Scotland and Northern Ireland, with most places between 19C to 22C.

+It comes in sharp contrast to last Monday when some parts of the UK experienced "unseasonably cold weather" and saw more than half a month's rainfall in a day.

+And in early April, parts of Scotland, northern England and north Wales were covered in heavy snow.

-The highest May temperature recorded in the UK was on 29 May 1944, when Regent's Park, Horsham and Tunbridge Wells reached 32.8C (91F).
+The highest May temperature ever recorded in the UK was on 29 May 1944, when Regent's Park, Horsham and Tunbridge Wells reached 32.8C (91F).

-The month's lowest temperature was on 1 May 1979 - 1.6C in Knockan Rock in the Highlands.